Skip to content

 Attack Chain

-1. An attacker identifies a SPIP instance running a version prior to 4.4.14.
+1. The attacker identifies a SPIP instance running a vulnerable version (prior to 4.4.14) with a susceptible Nginx configuration.

-2. The attacker crafts a malicious HTTP request targeting a vulnerable endpoint within SPIP.
+2. The attacker crafts a malicious HTTP request containing code injection payloads.

 Impact